mvsagar/queper_rep/README.md

 1. Click on the wjISQL repository queper_rep
 2. Fork a copy of the repository
 3. Start Eclipse
-4. Import the repository through git (Use default actions)
+4. Import the repository through git (Use default actions).

+The last step imports the following two projects into Eclipse:

+    - QuePerUtilLib
+    - wjisql

+The first project QuePerUtilLib is used to generate a library used by the second project wjisql that contains main source for the tool wjISQL.

 ## Building QuePer utility library